Billingegroup/bg-mpl-stylesheets/README.rst

 Improvements and fixes are always appreciated.

-Before contribuing, please read our `Code of Conduct <https://github.com/Billingegroup/bg-mpl-stylesheets/blob/main/CODE_OF_CONDUCT.rst>`_.
+Before contribuing, please read our `Code of Conduct <https://github.com/billingegroup/bg-mpl-stylesheets/blob/main/CODE_OF_CONDUCT.rst>`_.

 Contact
 -------

-For more information on bg-mpl-stylesheets please email Prof. Simon Billinge at sb2896@columbia.edu.
+For more information on bg-mpl-stylesheets please visit the project `web-page <https://billingegroup.github.io/>`_ or email Prof. Simon Billinge at sb2896@columbia.edu.